 There are 27 million refugees worldwide and only about .05% will be resettled by a developed country like the U.S. Most will spend years in refugee camps disconnected from family, friends, home and life as they have known it because of threats to their safety.
 The recent tragedies in Ukraine and Afghanistan remind us of the opportunity we have here at home to help refugees in our communities and neighborhoods build a new life.

-Since early August 2021, the U.S. has evacuated more than 65,000 Afghans from Afghanistan as the situation with the Taliban quickly deteriorated.
-This group includes Afghans who worked alongside the U.S. and its allies as translators and interpreters and in other critical roles.
+As of August 31, 2021, the U.S. quickly evacuated more than 65,000 Afghans from Afghanistan.
+This group includes individuals who worked alongside the U.S. and our allies as translators and interpreters as well as their family members.